YongyiLuo98/BVSim/README.md

 ## Navigate to the main directory and install the package
 cd your_home_path/BVSim/main/
 pip install .
-## To use BVSim, it is necessary to install dependencies by using conda or
-conda activate (your_env)
-pip install -r requirements.txt
-## Alternatively, create an environment with the provided YAML file
-conda env create -f environment.yml

 # Verify the installation
 cd your_home_path